Ndelu-Blose/Accessory-World/Controllers/validatio.md

-Here’s a detailed, practical description of each validation layer—what it is, what failures it prevents, where to implement it, and a quick .NET pattern you can use right now.
+Here's a detailed, practical description of each validation layer—what it is, what failures it prevents, where to implement it, and a quick .NET pattern you can use right now. **Updated January 2025** with current validation rules, product card validation, and enhanced security measures.

 1) Input & Model Validation (syntax/shape)